NaveenRaphael/tbot_main/README.md

 ### Controlling a swarm
 Note that `<i>` is used to indicate the ith bot.
+The following is deprecated and it will soon be updated.
 Most of these commands can be copied from the [appendix](#quick-codes-to-copy-paste)
 1. Switch on the robots and connect via ssh
 2. Run the following command in each of the bots